6th Infantry Regiment (United States): War on Terrorism

-In April 2003, the 1st infantry regiment deployed to Iraq for 17 months.
+In April 2003, the 1st Infantry Regiment deployed to Iraq for 17 months.

-In November 2005, the 1st and 2nd Battalion's 6th Infantry Regiment deployed to Kuwait where they remained assigned to the 2nd Brigade Combat Team, 1AD, and served as part of the regional quick reaction force (QRF) stationed at Camp Buehring, Kuwait.
-By Spring 2006 the situation in Iraq deteriorated, leading to the call forward of the regional (QRF) in Kuwait.
-From there, Bravo Company 2-6 IN "Death Dealers" were sent to Ramadi, Iraq (via TQ Air Base) and operationally assigned to Task Force 1-35 Armor, Commanded by LTC Tony Deane.
+In November 2005, the 1st and 2nd Battalions, 6th Infantry Regiment, deployed to Kuwait, where they remained assigned to the 2nd Brigade Combat Team, 1AD, and served as part of the regional quick reaction force (QRF) stationed at Camp Buehring, Kuwait.
+By Spring 2006, the situation in Iraq had deteriorated, leading to the call forward of the regional force (QRF) in Kuwait.
+From there, Bravo Company, 2-6 IN "Death Dealers", was sent to Ramadi, Iraq (via TQ Air Base) and operationally assigned to Task Force 1-35 Armor, commanded by LTC Tony Deane.
 Bravo, 2-6 IN 'Death Dealers' or "Team Dealer" were assigned the hotly contested Al Tamim District of Ramadi's West side.
-Nearly a city unto itself, Tamim was 25 Sq Miles of mostly AQI controlled city.
-The Team Dealer Mission was to destroy enemy forces, and recapture territory seized by the enemy (AQI, a precursor to ISIL), while securing the local population helping to rebuilding relationships with local leaders.
+Nearly a city unto itself, Tamim was 25 square miles of mostly AQI-controlled city.
+The Team Dealer Mission was to destroy enemy forces and recapture territory seized by the enemy (AQI, a precursor to ISIL), while securing the local population and helping to rebuild relationships with local leaders.
+Note: A Co 1/6 INF had been detached from the Battalion and assigned to assist Task Force 1/36 INF in Camp Hit and been in Iraq for most of the time the rest of the Battalion was serving as the QRF.

-During that time the Regulars operated out of the four main U.S. bases in the area: Camp Ramadi, Blue Diamond, Corregidor, and COP Dealer.
-These three bases provided the Regulars a triangle-shaped perimeter from which to launch operations into the center of the city of Ramadi.
-Instead of a Fallujah-style sweep, the combat outpost style of fighting was used where the Regulars created patrol bases deep inside various neighborhoods of the city form which to stage operations, pull security, and draw contact.
-The soldiers split their time between operating out of the combat outposts and re-fitting and operating from the main bases.
+During that time, the Regulars operated out of the four main U.S. bases in the area: Camp Ramadi, Blue Diamond, Corregidor, and COP Dealer.
+These three bases provided the Regulars with a triangular perimeter from which to launch operations into the center of Ramadi.
+Instead of a Fallujah-style sweep, the combat outpost style of fighting was used, in which the Regulars created patrol bases deep inside various neighborhoods of the city from which to stage operations, pull security, and draw contact.
+The soldiers split their time between operating from the combat outposts and refitting and operating from the main bases.